 We will be happy to mail you more information, meet with you in person, or set up a phone appointment so that you have a chance to ask all of your questions.
 Contact us today.

-When you are feeling confident about your decision to start, you may print and fill in the registration package and send it to us.
-Alternatively, you may request that we send you a copy of the forms in the mail.
+When you are feeling confident about your decision to start, request that we send you a copy of the registration forms by email or mail.
 Your home study fees are due at the time that you submit your registration with our agency.

 3. Home Study